August 29, 2017

 - Help you come to the right conclusions.
 This one is big for me.
 As always, nature has provided us with substances that can be used properly and improperly.
 Truths are ultimately ascertained at the hand of the user, not the mode through which they may be unearthed.
 If you get high all day, or trip only with the intention of having a good time whilst dually avoiding fulfilling your duties, that’s on you (I’ve never understood how people could “party” while tripping.
 Even if I’m at a show, I’m learning!).
 Weed should not be blamed for its role in enabling those who would otherwise find alternate avenues to disengage themselves from the realities of their troubles.
 For those who use weed and psychedelic substances to grow, getting high can be an incredibly enlightening experience because it destroys barriers perpetuated by insecurity, the ego, and societal values (as they interweave with your lower self).
 These barriers do not have to indicate disorder within–although they often do–but a mere failure to expand the mind.
 When I tripped for the first time at a young age, I realized how incredibly critical I was.
 I saw so much negativity in other people, a reflection of the standards I held for myself.
 I learned not to merely ask “what’s wrong with this situation?”, but “what’s wrong with me?“.
 The inklings of perception-modification began here–who knows if I would have seen myself so clearly otherwise.

 Weed also helped me surrender my ego.
 As a sort of continuation of my trip (I’ve always felt like weed is a precursor to hallucinogens), I was able to understand why I retained some lowly emotions regarding those I love: I held them to unattainable standards because I was so hurt by their very human mistakes.
 Smoking taught me to take a step back, put my hurt aside, listen to family members’ viewpoints, and think.
-Instead of my sufferings becoming a crutch, I now metamorphosis them into what they should be (even if I resist for a bit!): an avenue to self-realization.
+Instead of allowing my sufferings to fester and become a crutch, I now metamorphosis them into what they should be (even if I resist for a bit!): an avenue to self-realization.